AstrolabDAO/docs/safu/why.md

 ## How?

 Most protocols adopt optimistic measures against hacks, such as audits, decentralized governance, bounties and smart contract monitoring.
-However, this may not be enough, as bugs can always stay undetected for a long period of time, or third parties may be faulty at some point.
+However, this may not be enough, as bugs can always stay undetected for a long period, or third parties may be faulty at some point.
 A balanced stance toward smart contract risk should implement optimistic, but also pessimistic measures: how to make sure an exploit doesn't threaten the protocol and its users?

 A classic solution also comes in the form of insurance, already well-known in centralized finance.
 In the ultra-competitive race for the highest nominal yields, insurance costs aren't very popular - only 2% of the protocols are currently insured according to [Bitcoinist](https://archive.ph/FWl0O).